Unemployment Benefits and Social Security Disability (SSD) in Illinois

 Can You Receive Both Unemployment Benefits and Social Security Disability Benefits At the Same Time?

 If you’re too sick or injured to work, you’re going through a stressful time.
 You’re bills are probably piling up, and you’re likely struggling to put food on your table and keep a roof over your head.
 Many people who are out of work because of a disability are looking for any and all means to make ends meet.
-And if you’re struggling in Champaign, you may be wondering, “If I’m not working because of a disability, can I receive both unemployment benefits and Social Security Disability benefits at the same time?”
+And if you’re struggling in Central Illinois, you may be wondering, “If I’m not working because of a disability, can I receive both unemployment benefits and Social Security Disability benefits at the same time?”

 In order to understand whether or not you can receive unemployment benefits and Social Security Disability in Champaign, it’s important to understand what each of these programs provides, and the differences between them.
 Read on as the experienced Champaign SSD attorneys at Tuggle, Schiro & Lictenberger explain unemployment benefits and Social Security Disability benefits to you.

 Unemployment benefits, while federally mandated, are a state-run program.
 Unemployment benefits provide critical payments to those who are out of work and actively seeking new employment.
 In Central Illinois, there are several requirements you must meet in order to qualify for unemployment benefits.
 First, your past earnings must meet certain minimum thresholds.
 Typically, this means that within the past 15 months, you must have made at least $1,600, and $440 of that must have come from at least one quarter of a year.